Skip to main content

 this.material.setParameter('uDiffuseMap', diffuseTexture);

-// Use the "clouds" texture as the height map property
+// Set the height map texture

 this.material.setParameter('uHeightMap', heightTexture);